Our Medical Eye Services

 Wolfe Eye Clinic cornea specialists are here to help.
 Diagnosis using advanced corneal evaluation methodologies are critical to appropriate and effective treatment.
 Furthermore, Wolfe Eye Clinic has a history of offering state-of-the-art corneal treatments including being the first in Iowa to offer corneal transplants outside of a University setting in 1960.
 Our specialists continued that reputation in 2016 by using KXL® system to surgically treat keratoconus the same year upon FDA approval.

-Wolfe Eye Clinic cornea disease specialists offer cornea disease evaluation and treatment in Des Moines, Fort Dodge, Hiawatha (Cedar Rapids), Iowa City, Marshalltown, Ottumwa and Pleasant Hill.
+Wolfe Eye Clinic cornea disease specialists offer cornea disease evaluation and treatment in Ankeny, Des Moines, Fort Dodge, Hiawatha (Cedar Rapids), Iowa City, Marshalltown, Ottumwa and Pleasant Hill.

 Learn More About Cornea Disease

 Glaucoma is an eye disease that damages your optic nerve which is responsible for transmitting visual information to the brain.
 While there are many types of glaucoma, the disease is generally caused by a backup of fluid within the eye and the resulting increase in eye pressure known as intraocular pressure.
 The diagnosis of glaucoma and management of intraocular pressure, if present, is crucial to preventing permanent vision loss or total blindness.
 Glaucoma symptoms may include eye pain, tunnel vision, headaches and seeing halos around lights.